 Olivia Lang, working both sides of the street, tells us that back in the dark ages of the early 1980s, in deepest darkest Manhattan, a wunderkind was revealed, and burst forth on the scene only to burn out in a haze of heroin and fame.

 We are treated to the basic template of the “Basquiat” myth with a few additional flourishes.
 From the very opening we are provided with an attempt to configure “Basquiat” and his serial exploiters as being both in on the scam and self-aware of the racism inherent in the con.
 On the one hand he is part ingénue and all too willing to be used, while on the other covertly striking back against his (predominantly) white exploiters.

 “In the spring of 1982, a rumour started swilling around New York.
 The gallerist Annina Nosei had some kind of boy genius locked in her basement, a black kid, wild and inscrutable as Kaspar Hauser, making masterpieces out of nowhere to the accompaniment of Ravel’s Boléro.
 “Oh Christ”, Jean-Michael Basquiat, said when he heard.
 “If I was white, they would just call it an artist-in-residence.”

 Thus per his own self-reference, he is being exploited because he is Black (versus White artists who are not exploited because they are White) but he is aware of it and can be freed from the taint of collaboration.
-And the author can be both smugly participatory in the ongoing exploitation but casts herself as detached cool-hand observer aware of the electrified third rail of bigotry but hip to the jive and free to continue as stealthy great White observer.
+And the author can be both smugly participatory in the ongoing exploitation, but casts herself as detached cool-hand reporter aware of the electrified third rail of bigotry, but hip to the jive and free to continue as stealthy great White observer.